bitshares/bitshares.github.io-old/technology/index.md

 Compared to the settlement of normal financial contracts, this type of automation provides the following benefits:

-- freedom, accountability, security (identity theft)
+- we want freedom, accountability, security (identity theft)
 - Smart contracts aim to provide security superior to traditional contract law and to reduce other transaction costs associated with contracting
 - lowering costs
 - level playing field